3 phase preventer wiring:

-A Three-Phase electric motor uses a 3-Phase Power Supply to Convert Electric Energy into Mechanical Energy.
+A 3-phase electric motor uses a 3-phase Power Supply to Convert Electric Energy into Mechanical Energy.
 It contains four Wires (Three hot Wires and one Neutral Wire) and Uses 3 Alternating Currents of the Same Frequency.
 Since it Generates a Rotating Magnetic Field, it does not need a Capacitor for the Startup.
-Some Three-Phase Motors are Reversible, Which Means they can serve as Generators by Turning Mechanical Energy into Electrical Energy.
+Some 3-phase Motors are Reversible, Which Means they can serve as Generators by Turning Mechanical Energy into Electrical Energy.

 Thank You for visiting the website.
 Keep visiting for more Updates.

 This is because, in a balanced 3-phase system, the voltage between any two phases was √3 times the voltage of a single phase.
 So, in a 415-volt 3-phase system, the voltage between any two phases is 415 volts, and in a 220-volt single-phase system, the voltage is 220 v between one phase and the neutral.

 L-1, L-2, and L-3 coils are live wires with each on their phase carrying their own phase voltage and phase current flow .2 phases joining together form one line carrying a common line voltage and line current. flowL1 and L2 phase voltages create the L1 or L2 line voltage.
 L2 and L3 phase voltages create the L2 or L3 line voltage.

 3-phase systems may have a fourth wire, common in low-voltage distribution.
 This was the neutral wire.
 The neutral allows three separate single-phase supplies to be provided at a constant voltage and was commonly used for supplying multiple single-phase loads.